 - Look behind you when backing out.
 Minor accidents in parking lots occur all the time because people fail to look at what’s behind them while backing out.
 Don’t depend on your mirrors.
 Instead, physically look over your shoulder when backing out so you can see blind spots.

 - Check blind spots.
-Blind spots are the cause of accidents on the road as well.
+Blind spots are a major cause of road accidents as well.
 Always do a quick check to your left or right before making a turn or changing lanes.
-A car may be right beside you but not be in your mirror’s view.
+A car or motorcycle may be right beside you but not be in your mirror’s view.